The Past (2013 film): Plot

 After questioning what feelings he may still hold for his wife, Marie tells Samir what Lucie did.
-Samir finds this hard to accept and questions Naïma about the events leading up his wife's suicide attempt.
+Samir finds this hard to accept and questions Naïma about the events leading up to his wife's suicide attempt.
 Naïma states his wife wasn't even in the shop the day that Lucie said she called.
 After Marie accuses Lucie of lying, Lucie maintains her version of events saying that she spoke to a woman with an accent on the phone.
 Samir realizes that she actually spoke to Naïma, who then gave Lucie his wife's email address.
 He confronts Naïma, who confesses and explains that his wife had always been jealous of her and had been trying to get her either sacked or deported from France and had initiated the confrontation with the customer.
 However, Naïma believes that his wife never read the emails, because she came into the shop and chose to drink bleach in front of her, instead of in front of Samir or Marie.

 Samir and Marie discuss the events and their relationship.
 Samir decides that they should focus on their future, while Marie appears conflicted.
 Ahmad prepares to return to Iran.
 He says farewell to the children and attempts to talk to Marie about the end of their marriage, but Marie does not let him, stating that she doesn't need to know such things now.
 Meanwhile, Samir visits his wife in the hospital with a selection of perfumes, which the doctors have recommended in order to possibly initiate a response.
 He sprays onto his neck some of his cologne and leans over her lying comatose in her hospital bed.
 With his face close to his wife's he whispers to her to squeeze his hand if she can smell it.
-A tear rolls down her check but she remains comatose, and he looks down at her hand, which may or may not be holding his.
+A tear rolls down her cheek but she remains comatose, and he looks down at her hand, which may or may not be holding his.
 It is unclear in the final scene whether she is responsive or not.